 Comprehensive Adrenal Fatigue Treatment

-Adrenal fatigue treatment may consist of providing adrenal support through a variety of lifestyle changes, diet, nutritional supplements, glandulars and adrenal hormone replacement.
+Adrenal fatigue treatment may consist of providing adrenal support through a variety of lifestyle changes, diet, nutritional supplements, and adrenal hormone replacement.
 You can learn the basics for recovery in my pre-recorded webinar, Adrenal Recovery Basics.

-However, the steps one takes for recovery depend on what phase of adrenal fatigue you are in and how your body responds.
+However, the steps one takes for recovery depends on what phase of adrenal fatigue you are in and how your body responds.
 Once again, it is really important to seek the guidance of a skilled physician with expertise in adrenal fatigue, who also understands the advanced stage of adrenal exhaustion.

-For example, someone who is in the early stages of adrenal fatigue may find an adrenal glandular to be very beneficial, but someone who is already in the adrenal exhaustion phase is likely to have an exacerbation of symptoms from a glandular.
+For example, someone who is in the early stages of adrenal fatigue may find an adrenal glandular to be beneficial, but someone who is already in the adrenal exhaustion phase is likely to have an exacerbation of symptoms from a glandular.
 People in the early stages of adrenal fatigue will need a different dosage of vitamin C and pantethine than a person with adrenal exhaustion.
 Someone in the earlier stages may benefit from licorice, while the person in exhaustion will become more incapacitated.

 - Reduce excess stress and rest as much as possible.
 This is the crucial first step.